 it is normally bound so tightly that it does not make contact with

 Once you're sensitized to nickel, the allergy typically lasts for

 life.
 Hot weather often makes it more difficult to deal with nickel

 allergy because sweat acts as a corrosive and facilitates direct

 If you suffer from nickel allergy, avoidance of nickel is the only

 way to prevent allergic contact dermatitis.
 In the past, you would

-have to throw away all suspect jewelry, but now you can test for the
+have to throw away all suspect jewelry, but now special coatings can be applied

 Nickel is also found in many foods, and oral ingestion can lead to